jhroch/windows-wallpaper-changer/README.md

 <img width=100px src="https://raw.githubusercontent.com/nadehi18/social-templates/master/codecard-c++.png">

 ### All credits to [nadehi18](https://github.com/nadehi18)
-### This is basically copy of his project (I only simplified it for PC) and I just think this design is good because coffee is related to programers :D
+### This is basically copy of his project (I only simplified it for PC) and I just think this design is cool because coffee is related to programers :D

 Simple C++ program to set an animated battery as desktop wallpaper.
 It's shows charging animation and changes according to battery percentage.